finnito/Science/content/11sci/as90940/10-work.md

 2. Name the unit of work and give its symbol.
 3. Use $W = Fd$.

-<p class="instruction">Write ngā whāinga ako in your book</p>

 ---

 ## Work

-> The amount of energy transferred/transformed.
+> The amount of energy transferred/transformed (gained/lost).

 E.g. When you lift your backpack off the ground you are transferring some __chemical potential energy__ in your muscles into __gravitational potential energy__ in the backpack.
 You are doing __work__ on your backpack.

 ---

-Work has the formula
+Work has the formula:

 $$
 \begin{aligned}